Marina Bassols Ribera

 Marina Bassols Ribera (born 13 December 1999) is a Spanish tennis player.

-Bassols Ribera has a career-high WTA ranking of 121 in singles, achieved on 28 November 2022.
-She also has a career-high WTA ranking of 194 in doubles, achieved on 15 August 2022.
+She has career-high WTA rankings of No. 105 in singles, achieved on 5 February 2024, and of No. 194 in doubles, reached on 15 August 2022.

+Career

-Bassols Ribera made her WTA Tour main-draw debut at the 2021 Palermo Ladies Open in the singles and doubles events.
+Bassols Ribera made her WTA Tour main-draw debut at the 2021 Palermo Ladies Open, losing to Jil Teichmann in the first round.

 She entered the 2023 Monterrey Open as a lucky loser.

-Performance timeline

-Singles

-Current after the 2023 Monterrey Open.
+She won her first WTA 125 title at the 2023 Ljubljana Open defeating Zeynep Sönmez in the final in straight sets.

+She claimed her second WTA 125 title at the Andorrà Open defeating Erika Andreeva also in straight sets.

+Bassols Ribera entered the 2024 Transylvania Open, a WTA 250 tournament, as a lucky loser, but went out in the first round to Jaqueline Cristian.

+Ranked No. 115, she made her major debut at the 2024 US Open after qualifying and lost in the first round to eighth seed Barbora Krejčíková.